glennDittmann/godot-pixel-art-template/README.md

 The Placeholder Scene has a back button, that by default goes back to the Main Menu, however any scene can be specified in the exported variable <br>
 <br>
-An Autoload for global variables (path to scenes, ...) and utility functions (changing scenes safely, ...)
+An Autoload for global variables (path to scenes, ...) and utility functions (changing scenes safely, ...) <br>
+A conductor scene for making rhithm games.

+### Examples
+In `examples` there are some pre-built example games to show some of the functionality in an in-game experience.